 Most Affordable Neighborhoods in Aurora, IL

-Some of the cheapest neighborhoods in Aurora are North River, Indian Creek, and Downtown Aurora.
+Some of the cheapest neighborhoods in Aurora are North River, Indian Creek, and Pigeon Hill.
 These neighborhoods offer some of the lowest rent prices in Aurora, making them ideal for renters on a budget.
-As of March 16, 2025, the average rent in Aurora is $1,568, which is 3.6% higher than last year.
+As of April 22, 2025, the average rent in Aurora is $1,573, which is 2.4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 North River